sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 krit.
 There is a *Sloka* in the Mahabharatha itself, which the professor asserts, informs us of aperiod in the history of this one of the greatestepics of India, when it consisted only of 8800slokas.
-[But](# "Vide Udyana Patrika Bk.
-II page 122.") read the sloka yourself and seewhat it means.
+[But[^10] read the sloka yourself and seewhat it means.

+[^10]: "Vide Udyana Patrika Bk.
+II page 122."

  Scholars know that there is a paper by thisprofessor of the Rig Veda, seventeen pages longin the very beginning of the Bandarkar Commemoration Volume the purpose whereof is to convince students of the Rig Veda about the defects in the method of interpretation pursued bySayana, Yaska, why, even Brahmanas themselves.There he points out to a place — undoubtedly hemust have spent ample time and energy to selectit— which he says is the typical of Sayana's defective method.
-Had this Professor of Sanskritenough familiarity with the language to enablehim to know what the pronoun **एतत्**in Sayana'scommentary refers to, there would have beennooccasion at all for offering this piece ofinopportune [criticism](# "Vide Udyana Patrika Bk.
-IV page: 10,11.").
+Had this Professor of Sanskritenough familiarity with the language to enablehim to know what the pronoun **एतत्**in Sayana'scommentary refers to, there would have beennooccasion at all for offering this piece ofinopportune criticism[^11].

+[^11]: "Vide Udyana Patrika Bk.
+IV page: 10,11."

  This very paper will be of immense service tous in establishing the reverse: i.e. that the modernmethod is by far inferior to that of Sayana etc.What the professor has tried to show throughoutthe paper is that certain words such as **हिरण्यपाणि,नासत्य** have lost their true significance long before the advent of theBrahmana periods;